 Harvest Hosts and Boondockers Welcome: We love using both of these to find places to stay overnight that are MUCH better than Walmart parking lots!

 AllTrails: When hiking in new areas while traveling, this is a very helpful app to have.
+And downloading trails and areas in advance is so helpful on hikes with no cell reception.
+We find the paid version to be well worth the price.